 Want a top-notch Echo experience?
 That's where the Echo Plus comes in.
 Featuring a stunning fabric design and great speakers, the Echo Plus impresses.

 The highlight of the Echo Plus is its ability to serve as a smart home hub — if the devices you're looking to support use Zigbee to connect (you're forgiven if you don't know what Zigbee is — it's not something an end-user should ever have to worry about).
 It likely won't solve all your smart home problems, but it's a nice little addition nonetheless.

 Best for Smart Homes

 The best Echo speaker for smart homes.

-The Echo Plus has packs quite the punch.
+The Echo Plus packs quite the punch.
 Along with great audio, it also acts as a Zigbee hub for supported smart home gadgets.

 Best for Bass — Amazon Echo Sub

-Unlike the other Echo devices on this list, the Echo Sub doesn't actually serve as a standalone Alexa speaker.
+Unlike the other Echo devices on this list, the Echo Sub doesn't serve as a standalone Alexa speaker.
 Instead, it's designed to sync up with your other Echo devices and supplement their audio with powerful bass thanks to its 6-inch subwoofer.

 You can pair the Echo Sub with an Echo or Echo Plus to drastically improve your music jamming sessions, or pair it with two Echos or Echo Pluses for a 2.1 surround sound system.